 Only third parties such as heirs, who have not made a personal contribution to the work, can invoke passive utilisation and thus the qualification of such income as capital gains.
 Authors of the works do not have that option.
 The SVA Zurich refers to a ruling by the Social Insurance Court of the Canton of Zurich dated 29 August 2024.

-Different practice from one canton to the other
+Different practice from case to case

 Whether AHV/AVS contributions are payable on remuneration distributed by the collective management organisations is decided differently by the compensation offices depending on who is asking, and the amount involved.

-The different approaches taken by each Canton as to the obligation to pay AHV/AVS contributions for copyright royalties does not provide any legal certainty and is unsatisfactory.
+The different approaches taken by each compensation office as to the obligation to pay AHV/AVS contributions for copyright royalties does not provide any legal certainty and is unsatisfactory.
 The assessment of this social security issue ultimately lies with the compensation funds, not the collective management organisations.
 For this reason, Swiss collective management organisations recommend that their members clarify the obligation to pay AHV/AVS contributions directly with their compensation fund providers or consult a tax advisor.
 SUISA cannot offer any further consulting services in this area.

-Article updated in July 2025.
+Article updated in April 2026.

 Ich bin erstaunt bezüglich unterschiedlicher Handhabung von Ausgleichskassen von Urheberrechten/-entschädigungen.
 Jede AHV-Ausgleichskasse hat die gesetzlichen Grundlagen anzuwenden und wenn etwas unklar ist, ist dies durch das BSV klarzustellen.
 Der unterschiedlichen Handhabung wären u.a. auch Autoren (mit oder ohne Vorlesung) ausgesetzt.
 Dies meine Ansicht als Eidg.
 Dipl.
 Sozialversicherungsexperte.